The German constitutional court’s courageous ruling was necessary

 Supporters of limitless deficit spending and socialist monetary policies have rallied against the BVerfG’s ruling.
 The fact remains, however, that the ECB’s determination to do “whatever it takes” to protect the eurozone’s status quo undermines the value of the common currency, incentivizing governments to overspend and accumulate debt.
 Worst of all, it destroys private savings and retirement funds.

 The outcry over the German judgment could have a silver lining.
 It may lead to an important discussion on whether a member state’s constitutional court can reach a verdict that contradicts the European Court of Justice if there are discrepancies in their interpretation of fundamental legal issues.
 Another debate is needed to clarify the perspectives for the EU – should it be a union of sovereign states, or a unitary state with some degree of decentralization?

-The BVerfG’s courageous decision will launch a necessary legal and political process.
+The BVerfG’s courageous decision to suspend the Bundesbank from the program of the ECB will launch a necessary legal and political process.
 Berlin will not be able to ignore this historic ruling.